-So next time you are planning your adventure abroad come check out Traveltomtom for the latest prepaid and e-sim card advice for your destination.
-Bookmark this website!
+So next time you are planning your adventure abroad come check out Traveltomtom for the latest prepaid and e-sim card advice for your holiday destination.
+Bookmark me!

 Why buying a prepaid sim card for Dominican Republic

-Using roaming when traveling abroad is not recommended.
-First of all the roaming charges are outrageous (mostly like $10 a day) and data speed is limited.
-To avoid high roaming charges and get the fastest data speed connection Traveltomtom recommends using a local prepaid sim card.
+Using data roaming when traveling abroad is not recommended.
+First of all the roaming charges are outrageous (mostly like $10 USD a day) and data speed is limited.
+To avoid high roaming charges Traveltomtom recommends buying a local prepaid sim card on arrival or an e-sim card for Dominican Republic

-It is the cheapest way to get data on your phone when traveling to the Dominican Republic.
-It simply makes life easier, think about ordering an Uber, getting directions from Google Maps, finding nearby restaurants, bars, gas stations, friends, etc. for all of that you need a working data connection on your phone.
+Local prepaid sim cards are the cheapest way to get data on your phone when traveling to the Dominican Republic, e-sim cards are more convenient but also a little more expensive.
+Being connected simply makes life easier, think about ordering an Uber, getting directions from Google Maps, finding nearby restaurants, bars, gas stations, friends, etc. for all of that you need a working data connection on your phone.

 Especially when visiting multiple tourist destinations in the Dominican Republic it is adviced to stay connected.
 It kills time during a long bus ride, gets you out of emergencies, helps with using translation apps, etc.

-Even though all the fancy resorts in Dominican Republic have fast and good working WiFi I still recommend you to buy a local prepaid sim card.
+Even though all the fancy resorts in Dominican Republic mostly have fast and good working WiFi I still recommend you to buy an e-sim or a local prepaid sim card.
 Keep in mind that public WiFi is through an UNSECURED network and your data is not protected.
 Using a VPN is recommended in these situations.

-When going on day trips from the resorts you will be offline all day, with a local prepaid sim card you will stay connected.
-Also handy when the WiFi signal does not reach the beach.
+When going on day trips from the resorts you will be offline all day, with a local prepaid sim card or an e-sim card you will stay connected.

 My recommendation